 Nutrition is a personal thing.
 It depends on biology, lifestyle, age, sex, and all kinds of other factors.
 Some people just never feel right on keto.
 Some people feel awful eating carbs.
 Some people thrive on high-carb, low-fat diets.

 Use the guidelines above, but always pay attention to how you feel, and use that as the main way to decide what nutrition is best for you.
+Best of all, always keep a backup meal handy.
 Thanks for reading!